 Leading the City through one of its most difficult economic periods, Mayor Brown has also been able to provide property tax certainty to city taxpayers.
-This year, he preserved the 15% homeowner tax rate by 0.5% achieving a reduction of nearly 16% over the course of his administration, while offering businesses an additional 8.5% tax cut.
-With this decrease, commercial property tax rates will have decreased by nearly 25% since 2006.
+In 2014, he lowered the homeowner tax rate by 0.5% achieving a reduction of nearly 16% over the course of his administration, while offering businesses an additional 1.7% tax cut.
+With this decrease, commercial property tax rates have reduced by nearly 30% since 2006.

-Under Mayor Brown’s leadership, downtown Buffalo has experienced a surge of economic development, fueled by the rapidly growing Buffalo Niagara Medical Campus, with nearly $1.5 billion in economic impact and one million annual patient visits.
-Mayor Brown has been a strong proponent of Buffalo’s revitalized waterfront, part of the $250 million Canal Side development project that attracted more than 400,000 residents and visitors in 2011.
-After reconfiguring the city’s economic development activities into the Office of Strategic Planning, he has championed bold projects that are transforming the city: the return of two-way traffic to downtown Main Street, the development of a new zoning code, and the development of new downtown housing, making downtown the fastest growing residential area in the city.
-Mayor Brown has also pushed for the enhancement and expansion of Buffalo’s great educational system of Colleges and Universities, complemented by a public school system that is being strengthened by a $1.3 billion investment in renovated buildings and new technology.
+After reconfiguring the city’s economic development activities into the Office of Strategic Planning, he has championed bold projects that are transforming the city: the return of two-way traffic to downtown Main Street, the development of a new zoning code, and the emergence of new downtown housing, making downtown the fastest growing residential area in the city.
+Mayor Brown has also pushed for the enhancement and expansion of Buffalo’s great educational system of colleges and universities, complemented by a public school system that is being strengthened by a $1.4 billion investment in renovated buildings and new technology.
 Mayor Brown pushed for the city of Buffalo to be an early supporter of Say Yes to Education, by committing $1.3 million to Say Yes Buffalo, a program that awards scholarships to Buffalo Public School graduates.

-Complementing this economic development activity is the continuing decline in crime in the Queen City.
-Since January 2006, Buffalo has experienced a 16% reduction in overall crime, with the city’s homicide rate down 40% in 2011, the lowest level in more than a decade.
+Enhancing this economic development activity is the continuing decline in crime in the Queen City.
+Since January 2006, Buffalo has experienced a nearly 25% reduction in overall crime.
 Public Safety has been a focus of the Mayor from day one.
 His Zero Tolerance Law Enforcement initiative targeting quality of life crimes as a strategy to reduce crime overall continues to produce results.
-Targeting a variety of criminal actions, including gangs, illegal drugs and guns, the Buffalo Police Department’s Mobile Response Unit has contributed significantly to the City’s continuing reduction in crime.
-Mayor Brown has also overseen the installation of 125 surveillance cameras that are making a difference in various areas of the city in an effort to prevent and eliminate crime in commercial and residential neighborhoods.
+Mayor Brown has also overseen the installation of over 200 surveillance cameras that are making a difference in various areas of the city in an effort to prevent and eliminate crime in commercial and residential neighborhoods.
 In 2008, in order to provide the safest learning environment possible for the children of Buffalo, Mayor Brown instituted a Police Chief of School Safety and Security.

 Mayor Brown has spearheaded and sponsored a number of neighborhood revitalization projects.
-Since 2006, the City has invested nearly $30 million to improve and beautify its park system, including a $2.3 million revitalization of Broderick Park, a nationally recognized final stop on the Underground Railroad.
-In 2012, Mayor Brown introduced an expanded, comprehensive citywide recycling program that has already dramatically increased the collection of electronic, household and other recyclables by over 80%, a huge stride in greening Buffalo.
+Since 2006, the City has invested more than $40 million to improve and beautify its park system, including a $2.3 million revitalization of Broderick Park, a nationally recognized final stop on the Underground Railroad.
+In 2012, Mayor Brown introduced an expanded, comprehensive citywide recycling program that has already increased the collection of electronic, household and other recyclables by over 80%, a huge stride in greening Buffalo.

 Mayor Brown’s career in public service is marked with many historic achievements.
 He was elected the first African-American Mayor of Buffalo.
 He served five years in the New York State Senate.
 Sworn in January 1, 2001, Mayor Brown also became the first African-American elected to the State Senate outside of New York City.

 Mayor Brown was first elected to represent the Masten District on the Buffalo City Council in 1995.
-He has won dozens of awards during his decades of public service.
-While on the Council, Mayor Brown was called “bright, creative and hardworking,” in a Buffalo News survey and was recognized in 1989 Ebony Magazine as one of the “30 Leaders of the Future”.
+He has won dozens of awards for his public service.

-Mayor Brown was recently named one of 13 members on Governor Andrew Cuomo’s New York Works Task Force.
-He also serves on the Governor’s Regional Economic Council.
-He was named one of 2012’s most influential people in Western New York by Buffalo Business First.
+Mayor Brown is one of the 13 members of Governor Andrew Cuomo’s New York Works Task Force.
+He also serves on the Governor’s Regional Economic Development Council.
+He was named one of 2015’s most influential people in Western New York by Buffalo Business First.
 Mayor Brown is a Silver Life Member of the NAACP.

 Mayor Brown’s entire family is dedicated to public service, and he is extremely proud to serve the citizens of the City of Buffalo.